masato-ka/gym-soarm/README.md

 - Interactive exploration of the workspace
 - Educational demonstrations of robotic arm control

-### Grid Position Control
+### Block Position Control

-You can specify the initial position of the blue cube using a 3×3 grid system:
+You can control the initial position of the blue cube using three different methods:

+#### 1. Grid Position System (0-8)

+Use predefined 3×3 grid positions for consistent object placement:

 ```python
 import gymnasium as gym